kawthar-shameseldeen/Space-Journey-/README.md

 - As a user, I want to explore the 3D space tour, so I can learn about the universe in an interactive and immersive way.
 - As a user, I want to experience dynamic lighting effects during the tour, so I can have a realistic and captivating journey through space.

-- As an admin, I want to view a list of all registered users, so I can monitor and manage user accounts.
+- As an admin, I want to view a list of all registered users and deivces on desktop app, so I can monitor and manage user accounts.

 <br><br>